BRATTLEBORO -- One of the biggest stars in Pakistan visited town recently.

 "History comes back full circle," said Chaudhri.

 As a producer in Pakistan, Ahmed is mostly known for her work in television.
-She also has been an actress for 48 years and got her start when she was still in college.

 "Javed (Chaudhri) has always wanted me to come and do something for the festival here," she said.
 "It's a fine festival here."